moorechow/pyRevit/backups/0pyRevitBlogPost.md

 You can also write your own scripts and add them to the tab.

-There is even a Reload button than dynamically adds the new scripts to the current Revit session without the need to restart Revit.
+There is even a Reload Scripts button than dynamically adds the new scripts to the current Revit session without the need to restart Revit.

-All the scripts are provided in the `pyRevit/Extensions` folder which is downloaded at installation.
+All the scripts are provided in the `pyRevit` folder which is downloaded at installation.
 You can look into them and learn how to use IronPython for Revit to perform different tasks.

+Please refer to the [pyRevit](https://github.com/eirannejad/pyRevit) GitHub repository for links and instructions on how to install on your machine.

 ## A Quick Look at some pyRevit Scripts